kaisenlinux/manpages-dev/category/XFS/xfs_scrub_all.md

        xfs_scrub_all [ -hV ]

 DESCRIPTION
        xfs_scrub_all  attempts  to read and check all the metadata on all mounted XFS filesystems.
-The online scrub is performed via the xfs_scrub tool, either by running it directly or by us‐ ing systemd to start it in a restricted fashion.
+The online scrub is performed via the xfs_scrub tool, either by running it directly or by using systemd to start it in a restricted fashion.
 Mounted filesystems are mapped to physical storage devices so that scrub operations can be run in parallel so long as no two scrubbers access the same device simultaneously.

 OPTIONS
        -h     Display help.